batibatou/HTMLCSSBasicsLab/README.md

 - Use `grunt testBrowser` to test on your browser.
 - Use `grunt testCI` to test on PhantomJS, the headless browser.
 This will be use by the Continuous Integration system.

+## Send your completed assignment

+Once completed with all unit tests passing, you can send me back you assignment as a pull request.
+The pull request will trigger a build of the project in the Continuous Integration framework [TravisCI](https://travis-ci.org/).
+For this you will have to [commit](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) your changes.

+Note that you can also use Travis with your own project.